-The interest of the 110th Congress in the patent system has been evidenced by the advancement of substantial reform bills in both the House and Senate.
+Congressional interest in the patent system has been evidenced by discussion of substantial reform bills in previous sessions.
 Alongside these congressional proposals, the United States Patent and Trademark Office (USPTO) has engaged in a significant rulemaking effort in recent years.
 This process culminated in new rules that would make several significant changes to the patent acquisition process.